erinleeny/rails-fall-2017/rescue/README.md

 ## rails example animal project
 # incomplete

-creating animals and visitors for animals
+project we developed in class to aid us when we create our final project creates animals and visitors for animals